popeadam/Kometa/docs/kometa/install/wt/wt-09-next-steps.md

 Edit `Movies.yml` to reflect the actions you want Kometa to perform on *your* libraries.

 TV Shows and other libraries work the same way as you've seen above.
-Create a section under `libraries:` in the config.yml, refer to default files or create a collection file, define collections, run the script.
+Create a section under `libraries:` in the config.yml, refer to default files or create a Collection File, define collections, run the script.

 Investigate the rest of the wiki to learn about everything Kometa can do for you.